Position details

 Qualification Diploma in Health (essential).

-Sector experience Minimum of 2 year/s of demonstrable relevant Healthcare experience (essential).
+Sector experience Minimum of 2 year/s of demonstrable relevant experience in healthcare (essential).

 Languages Fluent in Pashto (essential).